 Effects and Withdrawal Symptoms of Butorphanol

-Although it is synthetic, Butorphanol is just as addictive and habit forming as traditional morphine.
+Although it is synthetic, Butorphanol is just as addictive and habit-forming as traditional morphine.
 It has become a commonly abused prescription drug because the nasal spray application is far less intrusive than an intravenous injection.
 Abuse of Butorphanol can easily lead to physical dependence.
 Furthermore, it is not uncommon to have an allergic reaction to this synthetic drug; rampant abuse can lead to hives, swelling of the face, tongue, and difficulty breathing.
 Other serious side effects include tremors, drowsiness, confusion, weak pulse, and an uneven heartbeat.
 Too much Butorphanol can be fatal.

 Butorphanol is dangerous, addictive, and habit-forming.
-When it is abused, the user will not only have a physical dependence on the drug but an increased tolerance to it; in other words, after prolonged abuse it will take more of the drug for the user to achieve the desired effect.
+When it is abused, the user will not only have a physical dependence on the drug but an increased tolerance to it; in other words, after the prolonged abuse it will take more of the drug for the user to achieve the desired effect.
 When Butorphanol use is abruptly discontinued, the abuser will suffer from a series of withdrawal symptoms.
 These symptoms include, but are not limited to anxiety, agitation, cold sweats, insomnia, and hallucinations.

 Detoxification and Treatment